 What I love about the work that I do is that it keeps me thinking, even when I’m not working.

-- Trust in processes – Isabella Tree refers often to trusting in the natural processes that the farm was encouraging as it moved away from intensive agricultural practices.
-Likewise, much of the work we do is about setting the conditions for effective change and ensuring that processes are in place to support teams effectively as they move into new ways of working.
+Isabella Tree refers often to trusting in the natural processes as her farm moved away from intensive agricultural practices.
+Likewise, much of the work we do is about setting the conditions for effective change.
+This means ensuring processes are in place to support teams effectively as they move into new ways of working.

-- The presenting issue is often not the problem you really need to resolve – in the case of the farm, there was an assumption that difficulties in yield were down to out-dated farming methods, though this was not in fact the case.
+In the case of the farm, it was assumed that yield was down due to out-dated farming methods.
+It transpired that this was not in fact the case.
 We will often find the same.
-A client will come with a problem they want resolving but after some discovery work it becomes clear that there is something else that needs addressing first.
+A client will come with a problem they want resolving.
+But after some discovery work it becomes clear there is an underlying problem that needs addressing first.

-- Sometimes, it’s important to not do things – this isn’t easy, but part of leading change effectively is knowing when it is useful to make an intervention and when it is more helpful to either to ‘sit on your hands’, of look at making a small change.
+This isn’t easy, but part of leading change effectively is knowing when it is useful to make an intervention.
+And when it is more helpful to either ‘sit on your hands’, or look at making a small change.

-- Be creative when things get difficult – it was only when all other options had been exhausted did the family consider alternatives to traditional agriculture.
+It was only when all other options had been exhausted that Tree considered alternatives to conventional practices.
 It’s often only when things get really challenging that we become open to possibilities which would have been unthinkable in other circumstances.

-- There will always be unexpected outcomes – when setting out with the project, Tree describes hoping for ‘a small increase’ in biodiversity but the book describes how the project had all sorts of other interesting and unexpected benefits along the way.
+When setting out with the project, Tree describes hoping for ‘a small increase’ in biodiversity.
+But the book describes how the project had a range of unexpected benefits.
 Again, we’ll start working with a team with one objective in mind and through working together find that other benefits quickly become apparent.

 Here to help

-These qualites of successful change are simple to identify.
-But we also know that being attentive to what is closest to you in order to make the changes that you want can sometimes take a bit of courage, so we’re here to help.
-Get in touch!
+These qualities of successful change are simple to identify.
+But we also know that embarking on change is not easy.
+Sometimes it can take a bit of courage, so we’re here to help.
+Talk to us.